Small Block Chevy Build (First Generation)

 Although not seen in a new car since 2004, the Gen I Small Block is still in production by a GM subsidiary in Mexico.
 They are sold under GM's crate engine program and still very popular for replacement and racing/hot rodding.

-NOTE: There have been many discrepancies found on crate engines.
-For any serious performance, it is wise to disassemble the motor and check all clearances.
+NOTE: There have been many discrepancies found on crate engines, such as different sized pistons in the same block.
+For any serious performance, it is best to disassemble the motor and check all parts and clearances.

 Best Small-Block Chevy Book